UTDallasEPICS/utd-oos-bottle-counter/README.md

 The database is a simple SQLite schema, connected to our application via a prisma connection We used postman to test the application's API routes that affect the database, including the increment API used by the arduinos

+## Deployment
+Not deployed yet, but will eventually be hosted on Office of Sustainability site, maybe the EPICS server.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first